The generally accepted list of puranas contains:

 - Brahmanda Purana

 The above list is from the Bhagavata Purana, and corresponds to the list given in the Vishnu Purana.
+These canonical texts form the foundation of what are often referred to as the Exploring Puranic Traditions: Ancient Stories and Their Modern Relevance in Hinduism, which continue to shape ritual, temple culture, and theological discourse in Hinduism.
 Sometimes, the Vayu Purana is substituted for the Agni Purana or the Shiva Purana.
 Narasimha Purana sometimes replaces the Brahmanda Purana in this list.
 Some of the Puranas also contain a catalogue of the number of verses in each Purana, and the list is sometimes inconsistent.
 The aggregate is 400,000 verses.
 Tradition holds that the currently available verses are but an abridgement of the total amount of ten million verses.

 The general form of a Purana is that of a dialogue, in which some person relates its contents in reply to the inquiries of others.
-This dialogue is interwoven with others, and is often repeated as having been held, on other occasions, between different individuals, arising out of similar questions having been asked.
-Generally, the immediate narrator is Lomaharshana, the disciple of Vyasa, who is said to have learned these Puranas from his perceptor.
+This dialogue is interwoven with others, and is often repeated as having been held, on other occasions, between different individuals, reflecting the storytelling framework common to the Puranas and their mythological tales.

 The Puranas can be classified into three groups, based on the deity among the Trinity they are associated with.
 For instance, the Vishnu, Narada, Bhagavata, Garuda, Padma and Varaha Puranas belong to Vishnu.
 The Matsya, Kurma, Linga, Shiva, Skanda and Agni Puranas are associated with Shiva, and the Brahmanda, Brahma Vaivarta, Markandeya, Bhavishya, Vamana and Brahma are associated with Brahma.